 From the Hebrew name לֵאָה (Le'ah)

-which was probably derived from the Hebrew word לְאָה (le'ah)
+, which was probably derived from the Hebrew word לְאָה (le'ah)

 .
 In the Old Testament Leah is the first wife of Jacob

 and the mother of seven of his children.
-Jacob's other wife was Leah's sister Rachel
+Jacob's other wife was Leah's younger sister Rachel

 Lemuel לְמוּאֵל m Biblical, Mormon, Biblical Hebrew

 in Hebrew.
 This was the name of a king briefly mentioned in Proverbs in the Old Testament.
 In the Book of Mormon it is the name of a son of Lehi and Sariah.
 It is also borne by the hero of Jonathan Swift's novel Gulliver's Travels

 Lot 1 לוֹט m Biblical, Biblical Hebrew

 in Hebrew.
 In the Old Testament this is the name of a nephew of Abraham

 .
 Before Sodom was destroyed by God, he was directed to flee the city without looking back.
 However, his wife looked back on the destruction and was turned into a pillar of salt.

-Miriam מִרְיָם f Hebrew, English, German, Biblical, Biblical Hebrew
+Miriam מִרְיָם f Hebrew, English, German, Swedish, Norwegian, Danish, Italian, Spanish, Portuguese, Czech, Slovak, Polish, Biblical, Biblical Hebrew

-Hebrew form of MARY
+Hebrew form of Mary

 .
 It is used in the Old Testament, where it belongs to the elder sister of Moses